codeclimate/codeclimate-rubocop/config/contents/lint/useless_access_modifier.md

     # bad
     class Foo
       # The following is redundant (methods defined on the class'
-      # singleton class are not affected by the public modifier)
+      # singleton class are not affected by the private modifier)
-      public
+      private

       def self.method3
       end